 Above: Titanic under construction.

-220 - the height of the gantry built over the two ships (RMS Titanic and her slightly smaller sister, Olympic), in feet - fittingly the largest gantry in the world at that time.
+228 feet - the height (69 metres) of the gantry built over the RMS Titanic and her sister ship Olympic.
+Fittingly, it was the largest gantry in the world at that time.

-3,000 - the approximate number of men employed in the construction of the Titanic, around 20% of the Harland & Wolff workforce.
+3,000 - the approximate number of these men employed in the construction of the Titanic, representing around 20% of the workforce.

 Above: Building the Titanic at the Harland & Wolff shipyard in Belfast.

 20 - the number of horses needed to transport the main anchor.

 Titanic and her sister ships Olympic and Britannic were built to compete with the ocean liners Lusitania and Mauretania.
 Owned by rivals Cunard, the Lusitania was renowned for her luxury, whilst the Mauretania held the Blue Riband, the unofficial record for the fastest crossing of the Atlantic (a record which remained unbeaten until 1929).
 White Star Line had decided not to attempt to compete on speed but rather to build larger, more reliable and more luxurious ships than their rivals.